 Side-Saddle Storage

 Your vehicle may have a side-saddle storage system to store items on either side of the rear cargo area.

-The side-saddle storage system is attached to the tracks on the floor and side rails of the cargo area and is removable.
+The side-saddle storage system is attached to the side rails of the cargo area and is removable.